 Though winter in NYC is one of the most magical times of the year, the terribly early sunsets make the months of November-February a little tougher for everybody.
+Good thing, NYC has fully entered into spring and is well on its way to summer!

 From May to early August, we get to enjoy longer and lighter days.
 Yet, come winter, it can get dark before any of us have even left work.
 And this year, it seems earlier sunsets crept up on us faster than ever!

-The sun won’t set before 5pm again until November 5, 2023.
+The sun won’t set before 8pm again until August 2023.

 Fun Fact: The longest day of 2023 will occur on June 21 (summer solstice) with a sunset at 8:30pm.